AlaraEda/JavaScript-Fishes/README.md

 ### OPDRACHT
 I have made this little exercise to better understand Javascript, CSS and HTML.
-<br>The goal of the game is just clicking on as many fish as you can.
+<br>The goal of the game is just clicking on as many fish as you can, brutally killing them in the process.
 <br>
 If you want to find this game written in another language, [click here](http://github.com).